Dojo: A Differentiable Physics Engine for Robotics: Conclusion

 \subsection{Contributions}

 The engine makes several advancements over previous state-of-the-art engines for robotics: First, the variational integrator enables stable simulation at low sample rates.
 Second, the contact model includes an improved friction model that eliminates artifacts like creep, particularly for sliding, and hard contact for impact is achieved to machine precision.
-This should enable superior sim-to-real transfer for both locomotion and manipulation applications.
-The underlying interior-point solver, developed specifically for solving NCPs, is numerically robust and requires practically no hyperparameter tuning for good performance across numerous systems, and handles cone and quaternion variables.
-Third, the engine efficiently returns implicit gradients that are smooth and analytical, providing useful information through contact events.
-Fourth, in addition to building and providing an open-source tool, the physics and optimization algorithms presented can improve many existing engines.
+This enables sim-to-real transfer for implementation on real robot hardware.
+The underlying primal-dual interior point solver, developed specifically for solving NCPs, is numerically robust and minimizes user hyperparameter tuning, while offering good performance across numerous systems, and handling cone and quaternion variables.
+Third, the engine efficiently returns implicit gradients whose smoothness through contact are tuned by the user to trade off gradient smoothness with simulation accuracy, providing useful information through contact events.
+Fourth, in addition to building and providing Dojo as an open-source tool, the physics and optimization algorithms presented can be ported into existing simulation engines.